 It is becoming increasingly important for secondary teachers to be literate in all

-your US105 / US107 experience you should take every opportunity to increase your computer
+/ US107 experience you should take every opportunity to increase your computer literacy.

 demonstrate some desk-top publishing skills including the use of tables, charts, and graphics and the basic elements of spreadsheets for use in creating and analyzing student grades.
-You will also be required to create a “Run-time” computer presentations using WordPerfect Presentations, MS Power Point, or other approved CAI software; create a web page as part of SE300; demonstrate your ability to use smart boards, hand helds and other classroom technology.
+You will also be required to create a web page, demonstrate your ability to use Smart Boards, tablets, and other classroom technology.

 This will be evidenced by your selection of appropriate content and materials in classroom presentations and in unit plans and other materials submitted in the Techniques of Teaching Social Studies class and in linking them to the Thematic Standards of the NCSS and the Missouri Grade Level Expectations.